Rice University logo

 Fundamentals of electromagnetic waves and propagation, the ionosphere and space weather.
 Basic electronics, antenna design and safety.
 Provides information necessary to earn the "Technician" level of FCC amateur ("ham") radio license.
 Mathematics at a level below calculus.
 Other topics include: use of GPS, solar storms, magnetic reconnection and the MMS Mission, and geocaching.

-Open to all undergraduate and graduate students - I will sign special registration forms for undergrads.
+Open to all undergraduate and graduate students - I will approve special registration via Esther for undergrads wishing to take the course.

 OVERVIEW